Lawrence Biondi: President of Saint Louis University

-In August 1987, Biondi was chosen to be succeed Thomas R. Fitzgerald, S.J.
+In August 1987, Biondi was chosen to succeed Thomas R. Fitzgerald, S.J.
 (1979-87) and be installed as the 31st President of Saint Louis University (SLU).

 The timeline of Biondi's quarter-century of leadership at SLU shows the following major initiatives.
 In 1991 SLU opened Missouri's first school of public health, known as Saint Louis University College for Public Health and Social Justice.
 In 1993 West Pine Boulevard that cuts across campus was replaced by a spacious walkway and Clocktower Plaza.
 Two museums were opened on campus, one of religious art in 1993 and in 2002 the SLU Museum of Art that also includes memorabilia of Jesuit history from Florissant to the Great Plains.
 In 1999 the Paul C. Reinert, S.J., Center for Transformative Teaching and Learning opened.
 In 2007 the $82 million Edward A. Doisy Research Center opened, with 80 research labs on 10 floors.
 It would grow to include a Center for World Health and Medicine, given to the research of medicines to treat diseases that predominantly affect the world's poor and underserved.
 The following year saw the completion of the $80.5 million Chaifetz Arena seating 10,600 and bringing SLU basketball games back to campus.
 The old practice gym would become a Cross-Cultural Center welcoming people of all backgrounds, cultures, and identities.
 In 2013 the law school moved closer to the law courts downtown, with the acquisition of a large facility that housed also the Law Library and legal clinics.
 In line with training men and women for others and global citizens, new initiatives included: in 1998 Make a Difference Day involving the entire university community at over 100 sites around town; in 2001 the Campus Kitchen Project for the needy; and in 2010 the Center for Sustainability, with masters and a doctoral program on urban and global development.